bboyxen/csv-generator/README.md

 - Automatic CSV export
 - Leading whitespace is automatically removed from entries
 - ORCID validation via API
-- Gazetteer integration (iDAI.gazetteer API) for place validation and URI retrieval
+- Gazetteer integration (iDAI.gazetteer API) for place validation and Gazetteer-ID retrieval
 - Interactive map view to assist with place selection
 - Backend support for named entity recognition (NER) in `.docx` files (beta)

 ## HTML Module Overview

 ### 1. Metadata (with ORCID check)
 This module allows you to enter article and author metadata.
 The tool checks the validity of the entered ORCID iDs using the ORCID public API.
-The resulting CSV can be used by TagTool_WiZArd to match metadata to contributions.

 ### 2. Author + Year (Literature Abbreviations and Bibliography)
 This module helps to create standardized `Author Year` citations and bibliography entries, including optional links to Zenon bibliographic IDs.